alexeistepa/DL-notebooks/README.md

 **Autoencoders: From linear to non-linear.** Visualising the principal components of MNIST.
 Training deep auto-encoders and comparing to PCA.
 Visualising paths between different images in the learned manifold.
 Creating a simple generative model.

-**Probabilistic neural networks and PAC-Bayes bounds.** Training probabilistic neural networks and computing PAC-Bayes generalisation error bounds.
+**Probabilistic neural networks and PAC-Bayes bounds.** Learning to train probabilistic neural networks and compute PAC-Bayes generalisation error bounds with a simple example.

 **Visualising CNNs.** Exploring convolutions for blur edge detections.
 Training a CNN for MNIST and visualising the output of hidden neurons.